gjn/gjn.github.io/_ws/contents/articles/the-beginning/index.md

 Apply a zero tolerance policy for all things in production.
-Even the slighest glitch is pointing to a more real, potentially severe problem that could make our services vurnerable.
+Even the slighest glitch is pointing to a more real, potentially severe problem that could make our services vulnerable.

 Hunt them down mercilessly, until you fully understand their cause.
 Once we focused full time on the analysis of the misterious downtimes, we were